 Always use the Two-Factor Authentication (2FA), and do not store a copy of the 2FA secret in an insecure place such as cloud storage, an email account, a computer's hard disk drive or mobile phone storage.

-To protect this data, either make a copy of the 2FA secret or print a copy of the QR code provided during the 2FA setup and store it in a safe, then delete any digital copy after printing.
+To protect this data, either make a copy of the 2FA secret or print a copy of the QR code provided during the 2FA setup and store it in a safe place, then delete any digital copy after printing.

 3. Whitelist your IP address